The paradox of wargame design

 Replacing real, historical wars with science fantasy has not resolved the paradox of wargame design.
 Developments to 40K as a game do not pull the game in a consistent direction.
 There is no ideal for its evolution, because even competitive players want different things from it on a purely technical level: Different levels of asymmetry betwen its factions (should every faction be equally viable in every scenario?); different granularities of balance (should every unit type in a faction be viable in a tournament?); different compromises between complexity and elegance; different types and degrees of determinism and secrecy.
 These interests all compete with the interests of the non-competitive players, who typically prefer a more beginner-friendly game that mirrors the fictional background too well for balance.
 They also compete with concerns external to the game, such as GW’s plans to stop selling one model kit and get the players to buy another.

 Changes to 40K are designed to produce a sense of novelty, to feed a news cycle, and above all, to move product.
 As of its tenth “edition”, 35 years into its development, 40K is more of a product release train than a playable game.
-Judged on the merits of its gameplay alone, it is flatly inferior to meaty board games like Cthulhu Wars or Gaia Project, or even recent Risk clones like Eclipse: Second Dawn for the Galaxy (2020). because its goals and principles are strictly commercial.
-In a word, it is a vulgar design, created to skirt the paradox.
+Judged on the merits of its gameplay alone, it is flatly inferior to meaty board games like Cthulhu Wars or Gaia Project, or even Risk clones with modern elements bolted on, such as Eclipse: Second Dawn for the Galaxy (2020).

 Conclusion